Orange-OpenSource/hurl-dev/sites/hurl.dev/_posts/2024-12-04-announcing-hurl-6.0.0.md

 limit-rate: 32000
 ```

-Speaking of CLI options, help in `hurl --help` has been redesigned and categorized, to make ot a little more readable.
+Speaking of CLI options, help in `hurl --help` has been redesigned and categorized, to make it a little more readable.

 We have also fixed a lot of bugs: a particular one [was a nasty (but rare) bug] in our parallel implementation.
 Shout-out to [Lambros Petrou] for having identified this one: TLDR, don't exit a main entry point program when there